 Some athletes will psychologically respond different to some other athletes some athletes may respond to the reaction to receiving the injury they just had or the reaction to treating an injury now some athletes will show fear as a psychological response.
 Fear is a vital response to physical and emotional danger but it is far from life or death matters.

-Returning athletes to competition after sport injury is a key role of athletic trainers and physical therapists.
+Returning athletes to competition after sport injury is a key role of athletic trainers and physical therapists

 Negative psychological responses to injury often result in a lack of commitment to their rehabilitation or if they are taking too long on their rehabilitation programme however recovery rates prompting those who work with injured athletes to look for additional strategies to improve the overall rehabilitation process.
-Psychological skills can be used during sport injury rehabilitation to motivate athletes to adhere to rehabilitation, to increase speed of recovery, to control anxiety levels, and to gain back their confidence.
-In addition, athletic trainers and physical therapists are in the best position to educate athletes on the use of psychological interventions to enhance the recovery process.

-Physiological Response:
+Physiological Response

-Physiological response is a bodily response such as, swelling this does not affect an athlete mentally.
+A physiological response is a bodily response such as, swelling this does not affect an athlete mentally.
 It is an instinctive reaction to an injury, in this situation would be a sport related injury.
 However psychological response mean it is a mental response to an injury, meaning different variables will influence things such as injury duration and recover.
 This shows in an athlete’s emotions which could be known as, anger, depression motivation and frustration.
-Sports injuries are generally unavoidable but recent developments have been put into place to prevent sports injuries within reason, athletes have to deal with injuries regardless of the severity most of these injuries can happen at any time.
-In this section I am going to talk about the physiological responses to injury in sports, the types of responses of injury I am going to talk about are:

 • Primary responses to injury